gnosis/dx-docs/source/cli.md

 To be able to trade, you have to add your own `mnemonic` phrase to the `config.file`, as stated on step 3 above.

 Trading on the DutchX requires you to send your tokens to a smart contract, where the trading occurs.
-The whole trading process looks as the following image:
+The whole trading process takes place as shown in the following image:

 <img src="http://dutchx.readthedocs.io/en/latest/_static/cli-trading-process.png" width="600" height="400">